Hodge Bundles on Smooth Compactifications of Siegel Varieties and Applications: Hodge bundles on Siegel varieties

-\right).$ }$ Moreover, the map $h$ is biholomorphic. \end{myprop1} There is a natural variation of Hodge structures on the Siegel space $\frak H_g$ : \begin{mycor1}[Cf.\cite{Del79}] Gluing Hodge structures on $\frak{H}_g$ altogether, the local system $\V:=V_\Q\times \frak{H}_g$ admits a homogenous variation of polarized rational Hodge structures of weight one on $\frak{H}_g.$ \end{mycor1}
+By Borel's embedding theorem, the Siegel space $\frak H_g$ can be realized as a bounded domain parameterizing weight one polarized Hodge structures(cf.Proposition \ref{Borel-embedding} in A2).
+Moreover, there is a natural variation of Hodge structures on the Siegel space $\frak H_g$ : \begin{mycor1}[Cf.\cite{Del79}] Gluing Hodge structures on $\frak{H}_g$ altogether, the local system $\V:=V_\Q\times \frak{H}_g$ admits a homogenous variation of polarized rational Hodge structures of weight one on $\frak{H}_g.$ \end{mycor1}

 Let $o$ be an arbitrary fixed base point in $\sA_{g,\Gamma}.$ Since $\frak{H}_g$ is simply connected, the fundamental group of $\sA_{g,\Gamma}$ has $\pi_1(\sA_{g,\Gamma}, o)\cong\Gamma.$ Then, there is a natural local system $\V_{g,\Gamma}:=V_\Q\times_{\Gamma}\frak{H}_g$ on $\sA_{g,\Gamma}$ given by the fundamental representation $\rho:\pi_1(\sA_{g,\Gamma}, o)\to \mathrm{GSp}(V,\psi)(\Q).$ Actually the $\Q$-local system $\V_{g,\Gamma}$ admits a variation of polarized rational Hodge structures of weight one on $\sA_{g,\Gamma}:=\Gamma\backslash\frak{H}_g$ by using the arguments in Section $4$ of \cite{Zuc81}.
 More precisely, in our previous paper (cf Proposition 1.8 in Section 1 of \cite{Y-Z}) we obtain : \begin{myenumi} \item The local system $\V_{g,\Gamma}$ admits a variation of polarized rational Hodge structures on $\sA_{\Gamma},$ and the associated period map attached to this PVHS is